 We believe everyone should be able to use their debit cards to spend money abroad, without having to pay rip-off fees on each transaction.

-So, we pass the Mastercard exchange rate directly to all customers, without any markups.
+So, we pass the Mastercard exchange rate directly onto you.

 How do I check the exchange rate?

 You can see the current exchange rates on the Mastercard website:

 Open Mastercard’s Currency Conversion Calculator

 Choose the currency you want to convert to